VisionEval/VisionEval-Docs/user_guide/01-A-getting-started.Rmd

 #### Completing the Installation

-After installing R 4.1.3 (or the version of R corresponding to the installer you are retrieving) and RStudio, unzip the VisionEval installer into an empty destination folder of your choice.

 To complete the installation and start VisionEval, do this:

 1. Navigate to the folder into which you unzipped the installer:

 2. Double-click `VisionEval.Rproj`

-RStudio will start, and the VisionEval will load.
+RStudio will start, and VisionEval will load.
 You should see a message similar to the following in the RStudio Console:

 ```
-Loading VisionEval for R4.1.3
+Loading VisionEval for R4.3.2
 Loading required package: VEModel
 Welcome to the new VisionEval!
 Running in C:/VisionEval